Skinner's Box and Video Games: How to Create Addictive Games

 I could go on all day, but I think these reasons will suffice.

-In summary, this hub has explained Skinner's Box and how it relates to the video game industry today.
+This article explained Skinner's Box and how it relates to the video game industry today.
 Addictive games are created at the expense of their consumers and it is companies like Zynga that roll in all the cash.
 The worst part is that these companies don't have any passion for video game development.
-All they are looking at is the bottom line and how much more money they can milk out of a game or a franchise.
+They are only looking at the bottom line and how much more money they can milk out of a game or a franchise.
 While video games have always been a business, at least before there was passion involved.

 Only you can put a stop to this tendency by voting with your wallet, or not playing at all (in the case of free to play games with microtransactions).

-I'd love to hear your thoughts on this subject, so please post them the comments section.
+I'd love to hear your thoughts on this subject, so please post them in the comments section.